Business Loans

 Farming

 Growing food locally without harmful additives or chemicals has numerous benefits.
 You’re capturing carbon, reducing chemicals and growing fruits and veggies with higher nutrition content.
-Plus, if you sell locally, fossil fuels won’t be needed to transport it across the country or world.
-You can sell your goods at your local farmers market or try to get it placed in local restaurants or grocery stores.
+Plus, selling locally reduces the amount of fossil fuels needed to transport it to its final destination.
+You can sell your goods at local farmers’ markets, restaurants and grocery stores.
 You could also consider delivering the food directly to consumers in your area with a Community Supported Agriculture (CSA) program.

 Solar panels

-The solar power industry has grown rapidly and is expected to continue booming — the Energy Information Administration, which provides statistical data to the Department of Energy, even estimates that solar power could be 15% of what the U.S. generates by 2050.
-More homeowners and commercial building owners are seeking this form of renewable energy, especially as the prices go down.
+The solar power industry has grown rapidly over recent years.
+In fact, the Energy Information Administration, which provides statistical data to the Department of Energy, estimates that by 2050, 20% of U.S. electricity will come from solar power.
+More homeowners and commercial building owners are seeking this form of renewable energy, especially as prices drop.
+Your business can focus on manufacturing solar panels or installation — or both if you want to be a one-stop resource for renewable energy.

 Wind energy

-Wind energy recently became the most common form of renewable electricity in the U.S., so creating a wind farm or another business in this field could be a smart move for those wanting to start a sustainable business.
-Just be aware that the process of starting a wind energy business can be long and complicated (think obtaining permits, wildlife and environmental impact considerations, etc.) — and it could take several years to get a business off the ground.
+Wind energy is the most common form of renewable electricity in the U.S., so creating a wind farm or another business in this field could be a smart move.
+Just be aware that starting a wind energy business can be long and complicated (think obtaining permits, wildlife and environmental impact considerations, etc.) — and could take several years to get a business off the ground.

 Biofuel manufacturing

-Biofuel is another form of renewable energy, made from either plants or waste and used in place of fossil fuels.
-While it requires some science know-how, one idea is to start a green business that produces and sells biofuels, especially as many companies shift to using them.
-There is predicted to be an increased demand for fuel, which creates an opportunity for those in the biofuel business.
+Biofuel is another form of renewable energy, made from either plants or waste.
+While it requires some scientific know-how, one idea is to start a green business that produces and sells biofuels, especially as many companies shift to using them.

 Electric car charging